RVs come in all shapes and sizes.

 Well, in an RV kitchen it can make a HUGE difference.

-It can mean the difference between running out of room, piles of dirty dishes, hours of after meal clean up, and a neat organized kitchen with plenty of space and minimal clean up after the meal is over.
+It can mean the difference between running out of room, piles of dirty dishes, hours of after meal clean up, and a neatly organized kitchen with plenty of space and minimal clean up after the meal is over.

 By far the easiest way to extend the space of your RV kitchen is to take it outside.